CaringCactus/turbo-mod/README.md

 - To run your bot in the cloud, follow the instructions from the cloud service provider you are using.

 ### Post-deployment
-- If running locally on your computer, you will have to leave your computer on with the powershell running.
-For long-term use, you should think about subscribing to a cloud service, or creating your own private server at home with a dedicated device.
+- For short-term use to run locally on your computer, you will have to leave your computer on with the powershell running 24/7 without sleeping, and always have it connected to the internet.
+For long-term use, you should think about subscribing to a cloud service, or creating your own private server at home with a dedicated device (e.g., raspberry pi).
-- If using a cloud service, verify online the app has been turned on and setup propely.
+- If using a cloud service, verify online the app has been turned on, is running, and is setup propely.